OctopusDeploy/blog/blog/2023-11/reprioritize-task-queue/index.md

 - Find the task in the release for a project that you want to run next.
 - Navigate to **Projects** in the top navigation bar.
 - Go to **Releases** on the left hand side of the page.
-- Click **Move to top** in the top right corner of the screen.
+- Click **MOVE TO TOP** in the top right corner.

-The task will then move to the top of the queue and will run next after the task that's running.
+The task will then move to the top of the queue and run next, after the task that's running.
 This won't affect a task that's already in progress.
 This only changes the order of tasks not yet started.

 ## Conclusion